mahyarmadad/adora-firends/README.md

 # adora-firends
-This is My first reat project hope you Liek it
+This is My first reat project hope you Like it